-- Pending Change Requests-Shows pending change requests for requirements that were created or updated by any user, and shows pending change requests that were submitted as requests for new requirements.
-You can open the change requests directly from this section. - Recent Comments-Shows comments that were added to requirements that were created or updated by any user within the specified timeframe. - Recently Changed Requirements-Shows requirements that have been modified or created by any user within the specified timeframe. - Recent Polls-Shows polls that meet the specified conditions within the specified timeframe.
+- Proposals If the Filter By Me option is clear (this is the default setting), this section shows proposals that were created or updated by any user, and shows proposals that were submitted as requests for new requirements by any user.
+If the Filter By Me option is selected, this section shows proposals that were created or updated by the logged-in user, and shows proposals that were submitted as requests by the logged-in user. - Recent Comments Shows comments that were added to requirements that were created or updated by any user within the specified timeframe. - Recently Changed Requirements Shows requirements that have been modified or created by any user within the specified timeframe. - Recent Polls Shows polls that meet the specified conditions within the specified timeframe.